wttech/aet/documentation/src/main/wiki/FAQ.md

 See more details in [[Basic Setup|BasicSetup]] section.

 ### 1.2.
 I have an AET environment, how can I run tests?
-You need a shell script and Java installed to run AET and the Google Chrome browser to see reports.
+You need the AET shell script to run AET and the Google Chrome browser to see reports.
 See more information in [[Running Suite|RunningSuite#requirements]] section.
 To start AET suite you need 2 files:
-- [[aet.sh|ClientScripts]] that defines how to run [[AET Client Application|ClientApplication]],
+- [[aet.sh|RunningSuite#running-suite-with-bash-script]] that defines how to run [[AET Client Scripts|ClientScripts]],
 - [[suite.xml|DefiningSuite]] that defines [[AET suite|SuiteStructure]].

 To run the suite simply execute this command: